avalero/bitbloq/README.md

 # Bitbloq

-Bitbloq is an educational platform designed to teach people robotics and 3D design.
+Bitbloq is an educational platform designed to teach people programming, robotics, 3D design and other technological skills.

 ## Packages